codentell/cwc-frontend-course/content/03-ux-bootstrap-module/activities/day-04/challenge.md

 ### Download your starter code for module 1 challenge

-For this Challenge and unzip the zip file.
+For this Challenge no  zip file.